GP-Chaurasiya/Pragya-Yog-School/README.md

   # Build Booking System

-  This is a code bundle for Build Booking System.
-The original project is available at https://www.figma.com/design/sDaOkWj3cU8jYWRunsIhkz/Build-Booking-System.
+  This is a code bundle for Pragya Yog School Booking System.

   ## Running the code